ocxtal/libgaba/README.md

  * section, you should call gaba_dp_fill with f and the
  * section A pointer replaced with the next section (and
  * section B pointer unchanged if f->status indicates
- * that sequence pointer on section B didn't reach the
+ * that sequence pointer on section B did not reach the
  * end in the first fill).
  */
 if(f->status & GABA_STATUS_UPDATE_A) {